RohanManuel/Todo_app/README.md

 ---

-🚀 This project was built for a hackathon conducted by [Katomaran](https://www.katomaran.com).
+🚀 This project was developed as part of a hackathon organized by [Katomaran](https://www.katomaran.com).